Pompeo calls China virus response 'paltry' compared to damage done

 U.S.-China tensions have spiked in recent weeks, with Pompeo and President Donald Trump slamming Beijing’s handling of the outbreak.
 The United States has been hardest hit in the global pandemic.

-Trump has proposed quitting the World Health Organization over its response and called it a “puppet of China,” while Xi has pledged it $2 billion.
+At a time when many nations worldwide are urging for unity and cooperation to ramp up the fight against the virus, Trump has proposed quitting the World Health Organization over its response and called it a “puppet of China,” while Xi has pledged it $2 billion.

 “I look forward to seeing them fulfill that $2 billion commitment,” Pompeo said.

-“China’s contributions to fighting the pandemic are paltry compared to the cost that they have imposed on the world.
+“China’s contributions to fighting the pandemic are paltry compared to the cost that they have imposed on the world.”

 “This plague has cost roughly 90,000 American lives, more than 36 million Americans have lost their jobs since March; globally 300,000 lives.
 Could be as much as $9 trillion, according to our estimates, cost imposition on the world of the Chinese Communist Party’s failures,” Pompeo said.